Smoke Alarm Status in Home Fires

 *Arson fires excluded.

-The following data refers to fatal fires that occurred between 2011 and 2015 in residential properties (arson fires excluded).
+The following data refers to fatal fires that occurred between 2012 and 2016 in residential properties (excluding arson fires, detached garages and residential non-structures (i.e. tent)).

-In 36% of residential fires (arson fires excluded) where there was a fatality there was no smoke alarm warning (in 18% there was no smoke alarm, and in 18% the smoke alarm did not operate.)
+In 35% of residential fires (arson fires excluded) where there was a fatality there was no smoke alarm warning (in 17% there was no smoke alarm, and in 18% the smoke alarm did not operate).

 In 32% of these fires there was a smoke alarm that operated.